lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/codepost02-submission-Xu.png" alt="Codepost.io Submission" width="50%"/>
 </p>

 3. Click "Upload files" to upload the following two required files located in your Eclipse workspace.
-Then Click button "Submit and run test".
+Then click the "Submit and run test" button.

 * `Statistics.java`: You do not need to make any changes to this file
 * `Birthday.java`: Please change variable names with underscores to the preferred lowerCamelCasing convention in Java.